ROCm/rocm-blogs/blogs/artificial-intelligence/llama-Qlora/README.md

 QLoRA and LoRA represent two parameter-efficient fine-tuning techniques.
 LoRA operates as a standalone fine-tuning method, while QLoRA incorporates LoRA as an auxiliary mechanism to address errors introduced during the quantization process and to additionally minimize the resource requirements during fine-tuning.

-## Step-by-step Llama 2 fine-tuning with QLoRA<a class="anchor" id="Step-By-Step-Guide"></a>
+## Step-by-step Llama model fine-tuning with QLoRA<a class="anchor" id="Step-By-Step-Guide"></a>

-This section will guide you through the steps to fine-tune the Llama 2 model, which has 7 billion parameters, on a single AMD GPU.
+This section will guide you through the steps to fine-tune the Llama 2 model, which has 8 billion parameters, on a single AMD GPU.
 The key to this accomplishment lies in the crucial support of QLoRA, which plays an indispensable role in efficiently reducing memory requirements.

 For that, we will use the following setup: